imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 ### On Productivity

-* being right stands in the way of development
-** refactoring hypnosis vs kent beck's tradeoffs

 A preoccupation with being right can have a directly negative effect on productivity.
 One obvious way is what I will call refactoring hypnosis - a state wherein the programmer forgets the original intent